momntouslyfe/Co-Author/SECURITY_SETUP.md

 ### Security Best Practices

-1. **Always Use Bcrypt-Hashed Passwords**
-   - Plain text passwords are supported only for migration purposes
+1. **Bcrypt-Hashed Passwords Are Mandatory**
-   - The system logs a warning when plain text passwords are detected
+   - **Plain text passwords are NOT accepted** - the system will reject login attempts
-   - Update to bcrypt as soon as possible
+   - Admin password MUST be bcrypt-hashed (starts with `$2a$`, `$2b$`, or `$2y$`)
+   - If you try to use a plain text password, you'll see: "Admin authentication is not properly configured"
+   - This is a strict security requirement with no exceptions

 2. **Strong Password Requirements**
    - Use at least 12 characters